unremarkablegarden/shipwreck/README.md

 # Shipwreck

-a sampler instrument for Max for Live
+A sampler instrument for Max for Live to help you dive deep into the ocean of your failures, to explore the shipwreck of your praxis.
+Load thousands of samples into one device and select them with just two knobs.

 by Olle Holmberg / olleholmberg@icloud.com